superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

     -After the signlas are processed the information will be sent to a telecommunication device that will transmit the victims vitals as well as triage level back to the user.
 The information will be shown on an LCD display at the controller.
 This device will have one radio frequency signal input that comes from the signal processing device.

 4).
 Cognitive test devise <br />
-    -The user will have a button to allow a procedure to occur using a speaker and a microphone.The speaker will send out a call a prompt and and the microphon will capture audio data and relay it back to the computing system.
+    -The user will have a button to allow a procedure to occur using a speaker and a microphone.
+The speaker will send out a call a prompt and and the microphon will capture audio data and relay it back to the computing system.

 5).
-Heartbeat/Respiratory dopper <br />
+Heartbeat/Respiratory doppler <br />
-    -The doppler radar is responsible for obtaining heatbeat and respiratory rate frequencies.
+    -The doppler radar is responsible for obtaining heartbeat and respiratory rate frequencies.
 The data acquired will also be sent to the computing system.